Ugocode/African_Banking_Crisis/README.md

 # Models Created :

-The algorithms used in creating this models are the Logistic regression and the Random Forest Classifier
+The algorithms used in creating the models are the Logistic regression

+and the Random Forest Classifier

 # EDA: Exploratory Data Analysis